kaleoyster/nbi/README.md

-# National Bridge Inventory CSV to JSON Convertor
+# National Bridge Inventory CSV to JSON Converter

 ## About